columnflow/columnflow/docs/user_guide/building_blocks/categories.md

 which is a function that defines whether or not an event belongs in this category.
 - The `category_ids` column is produced via the {py:class}`~columnflow.production.categories.category_ids` Producer.
-- Make sure that for each category, all of it's leaf categories are defined orthogonal to prevent double counting.
+- Make sure that for each category, all of its leaf categories are defined orthogonal to prevent double counting.
 - Groups of categories can be combined via {py:func}`~columnflow.config_util.create_category_combinations`.
 - Make sure that each group of categories is inclusive; otherwise, all combined categories will not be inclusive aswell.